30 Health Benefits of Yoga

 If there is one design flaw in the body, it might be in the lymphatic system.
 The lymphatic system has no pump that can help to move the lymph fluid around the body.
 Lymph fluid moves when the muscles contract and push against the vessels that carry it.

 If you’re sedentary most of the time, the lymph flow becomes sluggish.
-This is bad news because the lymphatic system has an important function – to move toxins out of the body.
+This is terrible news because the lymphatic system has an important function – to move toxins out of the body.
 The more sluggish the lymphatic system is, the longer the toxins and waste products are left in the body.

 The lymphatic system is an essential part of your immune system.
 The best way to improve immunity, therefore, is to keep this system in tip-top shape.